Mae Sot offers a taste of Myanmar without crossing any borders.

 Like in most other Thai cities, venture a bit further and you’ll be sure to find a stunning waterfall.
 Mae Sot is no different!

-Just 40km outside of Mae Sot and easily reachable by car, motorbike or the number 48 songthaew, is Phra Charoen waterfall.
-The 50m and 97 tiered waterfalls is situated within Namtok Pha Charoen National Park, so there’s more to explore than just the waterfall.
+Just 40 km outside of Mae Sot and easily reachable by car, motorbike or the number 48 songthaew, is Phra Charoen waterfall.
+The 50 m and 97-tiered waterfalls are situated within Namtok Pha Charoen National Park, so there’s more to explore than just the waterfall.

 #7 Explore Wat Thai Wattanaram Temple